GRO1 (PP) - Creating the conditions for economic growth

-- Developing its world class marine assets through Oceansgate Enterprise Zone and other key developments and locations.
+- Developing its world class marine/defence technology assets through the Oceansgate Enterprise Zone and other key developments and locations.

-- Adopting a proactive and innovative approach to utilising the city's significant marine research assets, including the creation of new research facilities in strategic locations.
+- Adopting a proactive and innovative approach to utilising the City's significant marine/defence research assets, including the creation of new research facilities in strategic locations.